parvezs27/Excel-Clothing-Store-Analysis/README.md

 Upon opening the dataset, we can see certain columns providing demographic data such as gender and age, as well as columns such as the ship city column providing geographic data.
 Additionally, we can also see columns which provide us with cusotmer purchase information such as what channels are being used to make purchases, what categories are being purchased from, which sizes and the quantities and the price of each item.
 Finally, there are also ID columns such as customer ID and order ID, as well as an index, which can all be viewed as keys.
 These keys act as unique identifiers assigned to a particular piece of information such as customer ID or order ID, which can be used to connect tables with other tables in a databse.
 In this dataset an index column provides a unique identifier for each row, where each row denotes the whole of a single order or a part of an order.
 This is an appropriate structure of the data, with each row representing the sale of each item and Order ID's separated on different rows, which allows us to analyse item sales easily.

 From this data, we can already see that we have the information to help us understand the stores customer base.
 Having demographic, geographic, behavioural and psychographic data can help with customer profiling and in gaining a deeper understanding of the customer.
-This information can then be used to drive business decisions such as marketing based decisions e.g. how to market to each segement of the customer base, how much to market and inventory based decisions e.g. which products should be stocked more or less.
+This information can then be used to drive business decisions such as marketing based decisions e.g. how to market to each segment of the customer base, how much to market and inventory based decisions e.g. which products should be stocked more or less.

 Here's a snapshot of our data:

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/4bcad4ff-da8d-4333-a7fe-e023a161876f)
+*Image 1: Original Data Snapshot.*

 Lets move onto data cleaning to make sure the data is in good shape before analysis.